 5. You Can Observe the Curious Horizontal Falls in Action

-One of the most intriguing features of the Kimberley is Horizontal Falls, a natural phenomenon that occurs when the fast-moving waters of Talbot Bay rush forward to squeeze their way through the McLarty Range’s two narrow gorges.
+One of the most intriguing features of the Kimberley is the Horizontal Falls of Australia, a natural phenomenon that occurs when the fast-moving waters of Talbot Bay rush forward to squeeze their way through the McLarty Range’s two narrow gorges.
 The result is an astonishing force of nature, which resembles river rapids or a horizontal waterfall effect.
 Due to its remote location about 135 miles (220 kilometers) northwest of Broome, it’s only possible to view this fascinating phenomenon from the air (by helicopter or seaplane) or by Zodiac.
-The unforgettable, adrenaline-filled ride lets you get up close with the wild, rushing waters.
-It’s an experience befitting such a unique region of the world, and one of the best reasons to visit Kimberley, Australia’s land of natural wonders .
+The unforgettable, adrenaline-filled ride lets you get up close to the wild, rushing waters.
+It’s an experience befitting such a unique region of the world, and one of the best reasons to visit Kimberley, Australia’s land of natural wonders.